-The most recent graduation cohort graduation rate increased 9.6 percentage points in 3 years which is a record 4-year graduation rate for Clayton State University.
-While our record rate of 17.5% is still not where we ultimately want it to be, the 9.6 percentage point increase in 3 years is impressive.
-During the same three-year period we have realized a 5.6 percentage point gain in our 5-year graduation rate with our highest 5-year rate ever at 29.4%.
-With these gains we are confident that our 6-year graduation rate will realize significant gains next year.
+For the most recent graduation cohort we are projecting a record 4-year graduation rate of 17.7%, which represents a 3.4 percentage point increase from the previous cohort year and a 9-percentage point increase in three years.
+While our 6-year graduation rate will see a modest increase of .4 percentage points we are projecting a significant bump in our 6-year graduation rate next year based on the 5.9 percentage point increase for the current 5-year IPEDS cohort graduation rate.
 All of these gains have been achieved while eliminating the degree achievement gap between Pell and non-Pell eligible students.
 Overall trends for IPEDS cohort retention rates remain positive with the 2-year (+4.2 percentage points) and 3-year (+1.4 percentage points) retention rates all projecting to be the highest rates ever achieved by Clayton State.
-We did realize a decline in our 1-year retention rate to 69.2% from 71.3%.
-In analyzing our first-year retention rate we have identified three populations of students that contributed to the decline in the first-year retention rate: Pell eligible students, African American men, and students living in our first-year residence hall.
+We are projecting a decline in our 1-year retention rate to 68.9%.
+In analyzing our first-year retention rate: Pell eligible students, African American men, and students living in our first-year residence hall.
 Through this analysis we also found several areas of success.
 First, our students that participated in our Summer Bridge (Presidential Exceptions that did not meet all freshman admission criteria) retained at a rate of 74.6%.
 This is the fourth consecutive year these students have outperformed their regularly admitted freshman cohort peers.
 Second, first-year students living in Laker Hall that participated in a living learning community retained at greater rates than the overall Laker Hall population.
 Additional efforts to improve these outcomes are described under question five.